-|Portable Welders: Necessary, but Deadly on the Farm||| Print ||
+|Portable Welders: Necessary, but Dangerous on the Farm||| Print ||

 Safe work procedures need to be developed for welding, such as using extended reach cables if the welder cannot be placed adjacent to the worksite.
 Connect the grounding clamp as close as possible to the area being welded, and ensure it is in good condition, as well as the grip for the electrode

 Properly sized ground fault circuit interrupters (GFCI), which shut off power instantly if there’s a problem, should be used.
-In the second accident, a GFCI would have shut off the circuit when electricity was leaking into the ground because of frayed or worn cords between the welder and the outlet box.